Lukaku heartbreak just another chapter in Sevilla's Europa League love story | Goal.com

 In addition, Luuk de Jong scored arguably the best headed brace you'll ever see in a final, and it was no coincidence that the Lukaku own goal stemmed from Inter's inability to once again deal with a Sevilla set-piece.

-Lopetegui deserves credit for not only identifying a weakness in Inter's set-up but also the way in which he has recovered from his dismal spell in charge of Real Madrid.
+Lopetegui deserves credit for not only uncovering a previously concealed weakness in Inter's set-up but also the way in which he has recovered from his traumatic spell in charge of Real Madrid.

 The onus is now on Inter to show similar character.
 In fairness to the players, they kept battling until the end, and Alexis Sanchez had a shot cleared off the line, which only intensified their sense of misfortune.